 - Then you will need to research and compare different camera models and make a decision

-- Finally you need to communicate the results to others (such as your partner) and convince them this is the right choice.
+- Finally you need to communicate the results to others (such as your parents or partner) and convince them this is the right choice.

 There are many other sensemaking examples in our life, such as planning a holiday and selecting a university/degree to study.
 There are also many, many applications in business, medical, defence, and other industries.
 Academic research itself is also sensemaking.